 To my readers,

-This blog is dedicated to the adult survivors of childhood abuse.
+The Diary of a Trauma Survivor is dedicated to the adult survivors of childhood abuse.
 The ones struggling every day to make sense of what they went through.
 The children who never had a voice, hurt by the ones who should have loved and protected them the most.
 Although no two stories will be the same, my hope is that my story can find a way to shed light on these dark truths and raise awareness of what those who have experienced this type of trauma may go through.
 I ask that if you like what I have to say that you take the time to share this blog with others.
 You never know what someone might be going through.

 When I first entered the world of writing I did so with little expectations.
 It was simple, write some educational guides on mental health and feel like I am making at least a little contribution to the world.
 The feedback I gained was positive, but as I started getting involved with other mental health educational projects, namely Psi Streams, I found it difficult to get excited about writing how-to and informational only guides.
 I wanted my writing to reflect me and be something a bit more raw and real.

 I have always known my life has been unique, even inspirational.
 I have spoken about my life in schools, conferences, and even corporate events.
 I have been told my story would make a good movie and book and I been praised for my adversity.
 I have never feared to share my story in this capacity because oftentimes the focus revolves around the triumph rather than the tragedy.
 People only want to know enough of the pain to make the victory make sense.
 This is easy and surface, done without so much as a tear.
 Although I have never lied or been in any way false to an audience, the fact of the matter is there is only so much that can be covered in an hour or two presentation.